- We advise you to exercise normal security precautions in Malaysia overall.

 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.
 Possible targets include commercial and public places frequented by foreigners such as hotels, clubs, restaurants, bars, schools, markets, places of worship, outdoor recreation events and tourist areas.

-Threat of kidnapping in coastal areas of eastern Sabah: We advise you to reconsider your need to travel to the coastal region of eastern Sabah due to the ongoing threat of kidnapping by militant groups based in the southern Philippines.
+Threat of kidnapping in coastal areas of eastern Sabah: We advise you to reconsider your need to travel to the coastal region of eastern Sabah, including islands, dive sites and associated tourist facilities, due to the ongoing threat of kidnapping by militant groups based in the southern Philippines and violence linked to insurgency and terrorists.

 On 15 November 2013, two foreign tourists were attacked in their room at the Sipadan Pom Pom Resort, off the coast of eastern Sabah.
 A male tourist was murdered in the attack and his wife was kidnapped.
 This incident highlights the ongoing risk of violent crime, including kidnapping, in eastern Sabah by groups based in the southern Philippines.